 New Year's Day parades are held in some villages, towns and cities.
 A large parade is held in Dublin.
 Marching bands, musicians and other groups walk through the city's streets.
 The atmosphere is friendly and welcoming.
 Parades in smaller towns and villages may concentrate on local events, anniversaries in the coming year, or be more religious or spiritual.

 Public life is generally quiet on New Year's Day.
 Banks, post offices and many other businesses and organizations are closed.
 Some stores and pubs are open, although they may open later and close earlier than usual.
 Public transport service schedules vary depending on where one lives and intends to travel.
 There may be some local disruption to traffic if roads are closed for New Year's parades.
-If January 1 falls on a Sunday, the public holiday is moved to Monday, January 2.

 Winter celebrations have been held in Ireland for thousands of years.
-These marked the end of the fall (autumn) harvest season and the return of the sun after the darkest part of the year.
+These marked the end of the fall (autumn) harvest season and the return of the Sun after the darkest part of the year.
 People celebrated by holding feasts, social events and lighting fires to bring light into the dark.

 New Year's Day was recognized as a church holiday in the Holidays (Employees) Act 1961 in the Republic of Ireland.
 It became a public holiday following the Holidays (Employees) Act 1973.
 The public holiday was first observed in 1974.